anyone-can-cook/rclass1/syllabus/rclass1_syllabus.md

 # Course description

 The primary goals of this course are (1) to teach fundamental skills of "data management," which are important regardless of which programming language you use, and (2) to develop a strong foundation in the R programming language.
 The course is designed for students who never thought they would become programmers and no prior experience with R is required.
 For goal (1), most statistics courses teach you how to analyze data that are ready for analysis.
-In real research projects, data management -- the process of cleaning, manipulating, and integrating datasets in order to create analysis datasets -- is often more challenging than coginducting analyses.
+In real research projects, data management -- the process of cleaning, manipulating, and integrating datasets in order to create analysis datasets -- is often more challenging than conducting analyses.
 For goal (2), R is a free, open-source, object-oriented programming language.
 R is the most popular language for statistical analysis and one of the most popular languages for "data science" applications (e.g., web-scraping, interactive maps, network analysis).
 Students will become proficient in data management and R programming through weekly problem sets, which will be completed in groups.

 ## Extended description